dk14/crypto/chats/btc-audit/drama-context.md

 So, EVERY INAPPROPRIATE MENTAL GYMNASTIC ON BITCOINTALK - EVERY TRICK, IT COSTS YOU.
 MORE THAAN ME.
 THE MORE THIS SOLUTION IS DELAYED - THE HIGHER THE RISK FOR EVERY WALLET and everything you take for granted.

 > And solution is not that easy - has to be designed from scratch, without AI, without libraries.
 Otherwise you'll be reporting useless metrics to users.
-And literature on those is useless, since it was obscured on purpose, it was never thought in uni's properly, never explained to PhD's.
+And literature on those is useless, since it was obscured on purpose, it was never thaught in uni's properly, never explained to PhD's.
 And now your funds are proven at risk because of that.
 AI knows how to hack Ledger coz it tapped into the obscured sources, but it has no clue about solution, since it cannot write novel code.
 Congrats!

 There aren't that many things that benefit everyone universally without need to try and sh*t on anyone, or bully (idk, water does, air does, abundant).
 This one is, and if you don't get it - you don't fit environment, literally.
 Not an insult, even, I wish it was - it is "unfit" definition.

 THAT'S THE ONLY REASON, I'M POLITE TO YOU.

-But, you can "piss me off" on YOUR ACCOUNT ALL YOU WANT - YOU'LL LOSE MORE MONEY THAN ME, geniuses.
+But, you can "piss me off" on YOUR ACCOUNT ALL YOU WANT, test that "I need money so much, I should show that" - YOU'LL LOSE MORE MONEY THAN ME, for every emotion I "express", geniuses.
+You already did damage, less to me, more to YOURSELVES.
 4chan, lol.
 Tell me how much self-importance I have, whatever.
 You'll lose more funds than me, lol.
-Ask AI (idk, Torry.ai) how to "troll me", "thin trolling", "thick trollling" - YOUR MONEY, YOUR PARENTS MONEY, YOUR LITERAL SECURITY, your physical security is at f-n stake.
+Ask AI (idk, Torry.ai) how to "troll me", "thin trolling", "thick trollling" - YOUR MONEY, YOUR PARENTS MONEY, YOUR BROS MONEY,  YOUR LITERAL SECURITY, your physical security is at f-n stake.

 And, quiet ones, slow ones - you ignoring that, while witholding funds coz you don't get it either, you're just repressing it, that will cost you too, geniuses.